Rate-Splitting Multiple Access for Integrated Sensing and Communications: A First Experimental Study: System Model

 \section{System Model}

-Consider a TX with $N_T$ antennas serving two single-antenna UEs and sensing (target ranging based on delay-domain detection) one target at its broadside as a monostatic radar in tracking mode.
-We consider OFDM signals over $N_c$ subcarriers for both communications and sensing.
+Consider a TX with $N_T$ antennas serving two single-antenna UEs and sensing (target ranging based on delay-domain detection) one target at its broadside as a monostatic radar in tracking mode. {The target in our experimental setup is physically stationary, it is selected to emulate the radar cross-section of a typical vehicular object.
+This setup allows for controlled reproducibility of channel conditions.} We consider OFDM signals over $N_c$ subcarriers for both communications and sensing.